 “I used to come here asking if there is any vaccination available, and they used to ask me to give my contact number so that they would call me as soon as they have vaccine available.
 I used to wait for at least two weeks to receive a call, but nowadays, I can come any time to get my children vaccinated.
 This change is all because of the solar system installed in the health unit.
 They can now store the vaccines in the refrigerator” Om Hamzah, a visitor of the health Unit, said.

-Enhanced Rural Resilience in Yemen (ERRY) programme is a joint-initiative funded by the European Union (EU) and implemented by the Food and Agriculture Organization (FAO), International Labour Organization (ILO), United Nations Development Programme (UNDP) and World Food Programme (WFP) in the Yemeni governorates of Hajjah, Hodeidah, Lahj and Abyan).
-The three-year joint programme aims to enhance the resilience and self-reliance of crisis-affected rural communities through support to livelihoods stabilization, food security, local governance, social cohesion and improved access to sustainable energy.
+The Enhanced Rural Resilience in Yemen (ERRY) joint programme is funded by the European Union (EU) and implemented by the Food and Agriculture Organization (FAO), International Labour Organization (ILO), United Nations Development Programme (UNDP) and World Food Programme (WFP) in the Yemeni governorates of Hajjah, Hodeidah, Lahj and Abyan.
+The three-year programme aims to enhance the resilience and self-reliance of crisis-affected rural communities through support to livelihoods stabilization, food security, local governance, social cohesion and improved access to sustainable energy.
 UNDP works in partnership with the Sustainable Development Foundation (SDF).